OLED: Shadow mask patterning method

-White + color filter method
+White + color filter method (WOLED)

 Although the shadow-mask patterning method is a mature technology used from the first OLED manufacturing, it causes many issues like dark spot formation due to mask-substrate contact or misalignment of the pattern due to the deformation of shadow mask.
 Such defect formation can be regarded as trivial when the display size is small, however it causes serious issues when a large display is manufactured, which brings significant production yield loss.
 To circumvent such issues, white emission devices with 4-sub-pixel color filters (white, red, green and blue) have been used for large televisions.
 In spite of the light absorption by the color filter, state-of-the-art OLED televisions can reproduce color very well, such as 100% NTSC, and consume little power at the same time.
 This is done by using an emission spectrum with high human-eye sensitivity, special color filters with a low spectrum overlap, and performance tuning with color statistics into consideration.

 This approach is also called the "Color-by-white" method.

 Other color patterning approaches

-There are other types of emerging patterning technologies to increase the manufacturabiltiy of OLEDs.
+There are other types of emerging patterning technologies to increase the manufacturability of OLEDs.

 Patternable organic light-emitting devices use a light or heat activated electroactive layer.
 A latent material (PEDOT-TMA) is included in this layer that, upon activation, becomes highly efficient as a hole injection layer.
 Using this process, light-emitting devices with arbitrary patterns can be prepared.

 Colour patterning can be accomplished by means of a laser, such as a radiation-induced sublimation transfer (RIST).

 Organic vapour jet printing (OVJP) uses an inert carrier gas, such as argon or nitrogen, to transport evaporated organic molecules (as in organic vapour phase deposition).
 The gas is expelled through a micrometre-sized nozzle or nozzle array close to the substrate as it is being translated.
 This allows printing arbitrary multilayer patterns without the use of solvents.

 Like ink jet material deposition, inkjet etching (IJE) deposits precise amounts of solvent onto a substrate designed to selectively dissolve the substrate material and induce a structure or pattern.
-Inkjet etching of polymer layers in OLED's can be used to increase the overall out-coupling efficiency.
+Inkjet etching of polymer layers in OLEDs can be used to increase the overall out-coupling efficiency.
 In OLEDs, light produced from the emissive layers of the OLED is partially transmitted out of the device and partially trapped inside the device by total internal reflection (TIR).
 This trapped light is wave-guided along the interior of the device until it reaches an edge where it is dissipated by either absorption or emission.
 Inkjet etching can be used to selectively alter the polymeric layers of OLED structures to decrease overall TIR and increase out-coupling efficiency of the OLED.
 Compared to a non-etched polymer layer, the structured polymer layer in the OLED structure from the IJE process helps to decrease the TIR of the OLED device.
 IJE solvents are commonly organic instead of water-based due to their non-acidic nature and ability to effectively dissolve materials at temperatures under the boiling point of water.